-Register with program's group leader in designated area from 4:00-5:30 PM.Dinner: Meet for dinner in hotel dining area from 6:00-7:00 PMEvening: From 7:00-8:30 PM in hotel meeting room, our group leader will give you a brief orientation to the program and we'll meet all of the program participants.Lodging: Radisson Suites TucsonMeals Included: Dinner
+Registration with program's group leader in designated area from 4:00-5:30 PM.Dinner: Dinner at the hotel from 6:00-7:00 PMEvening: From 7:00-8:30 PM our group leader will welcome us with a brief orientation to the program, and we'll meet our fellow participants.Lodging: Radisson Suites TucsonMeals Included: Dinner

 The celebrated Jesuit missionary and explorer, Father Eusebio Francisco Kino, first visited 'Bac" in 1692.
 Eight years later in 1700, Father Kino laid the foundations of the first church, some two miles north of the present Mission site.
 He named it San Xavier in honor of his chosen patron, St. Francis Xavier, the illustrious Jesuit "Apostle of the Indies."

-In 1768, Fray Francisco Hermengildo Garces, a man of outstanding personality and prodigious accomplishments among all missionaries in Arizona, established his headquarters at San Xavier.
+In 1768, Fray Francisco Hermengildo Garces, a man of outstanding personality and prodigious accomplishments among missionaries to the area, established his headquarters at San Xavier.
 From here, this Franciscan Friar set forth on his many missionary explorations.

-Bus will depart at 9:30 AM for a field trip to the Arizona State Museum on the campus of Arizona State University/Tucson.
+We'll then depart for a field trip to the Arizona State Museum, an anthropology museum focusing on the indigenous cultures of Arizona and

-We'll have a bus ride around the campus of University of Arizona after we see the Mirror Lab.
-The campus is huge and has some very interesting historical buildings as well as many new and architecturally interesting sites.
+We'll drive around the campus of the University of Arizona after we see the Mirror Lab.
+The campus is large, with a number of historical buildings, as well as many new and architecturally interesting sites.

 The bus will return to the hotel about 5:00 PM.Dinner: Dinner at the hotelEvening: This evening we'll hear about some of the many movies that have been filmed in and around Tucson.Lodging: Radisson Suites TucsonMeals Included: Breakfast, Lunch, Dinner